Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Section 5 — Confirmed Violation

-Mercury Exceeds De Minimis Standards
+Mercury Load Exceeds 10% De Minimis Threshold (Ref: Permit Rationale MOD-5)

 TDEC's own Permit Modification Rationale (page MOD-5) admits mercury exceeds the 10% de minimis threshold.[42]